mui/material-ui/docs/pages/blog/mui-core-v5.md

 <p class="blog-description"><a href="https://codesandbox.io/s/elastic-yonath-uedfv?file=/src/App.js">Codesandbox</a></p>

-You can find it on [styled-components](https://styled-components.com/), [emotion](https://emotion.sh/docs/styled), [goober](https://goober.js.org/), [stitches](https://stitches.dev/docs/api#styled), or [linaria](https://linaria.dev/).
+You can find it in [styled-components](https://styled-components.com/), [emotion](https://emotion.sh/docs/styled), [goober](https://goober.js.org/), [stitches](https://stitches.dev/docs/api#styled), or [linaria](https://linaria.dev/).
-While MUI is compatible with any styling solution (as long as the styles have more specificity, e.g. Tailwind CSS), many developers still felt the need to learn something new: the [`makeStyles`](/styles/basics/#hook-api) API.
+While MUI is compatible with any styling solution (as long as the styles have more specificity, for example Tailwind CSS), many developers still felt the need to learn something new: the [`makeStyles`](/styles/basics/#hook-api) API.

 2. Our React integration with JSS (`@mui/styles`) is **too slow** to unlock the next layer of customization DX we aim for.
-   The static CSS generation using v4 was fast enough, even [faster](https://codesandbox.io/s/nb05w?file=/src/App.js) than emotion.
-   However, the dynamic style generation was too slow to be used in production.
+   The static CSS generation using v4 was fast enough, even [faster](https://codesandbox.io/s/nb05w?file=/src/App.js) than emotion, however the dynamic style generation was too slow to be used in production.
 We would have needed to reimplement it.
-3. Many developers were advocating for MUI to [migrate to styled-components](https://github.com/mui-org/material-ui/issues/6115).
-   It would mean giving up on the custom React JSS wrapper we maintain.
+3. Many developers were advocating for MUI to [migrate to styled-components](https://github.com/mui-org/material-ui/issues/6115), which would allow us to drop the custom React JSS wrapper we maintain.
    From our experience, maintaining a custom styling solution takes a considerable amount of time.
-Is it the best use of our time?

 After [exploring](https://github.com/mui-org/material-ui/issues/22342) many different options, we settled on what we believe is a great tradeoff to **solve** the above issues: